Gogo1951/Open-Sesame/README.md

 ## How it Works

-⚠️ **Important**

-Auto Loot must be enabled in your game settings for Open Sesame to function correctly.
+⚠️ **Important**: Auto Loot must be enabled in your game settings for Open Sesame to function correctly.

 **Toggle Control**: Left-click the minimap icon to toggle the addon Enable or Disable.
 (It is enabled by default upon installation).